box/developer.box.com/content/guides/users/deprovision/user.md

 ---
-rank: 7
+rank: 1
 related_endpoints:
   - delete_users_id
 related_guides:
-  - users/provisioning/transfer-folders
+  - users/deprovision/transfer-folders
 related_pages: []
 required_guides: []
 related_resources: []
-alias_paths:
+alias_paths: []
-  - /docs/deprovision-user-accounts
 ---

-# Deprovision User Accounts
+# Deprovision User

 Part of regular Box enterprise maintenance is removing accounts for users that are no longer active in your enterprise.
 When removing a user from your